Battle of Qala-i-Jangi: Uprising

-The Uyghur Turkistan Islamic Party's Islamic Turkistan magazine in its 5th edition published an obituary of its member Turghun (Ibn Umar al Turkistani) speaking of his time training at the Al Khaldan training camp and his meeting with Ibn al-Shaykh al-Libi.
-The Uyghurs in Afghanistan fought against the American bombing and the Northern Alliance after the September 11, 2001 attacks.
-Ibn Umar died fighting against Americans at Qala-i-Jangi that month.

 Aftermath

-Of the 86 prisoners who survived the battle, one was found to be John Walker Lindh, an American convert to Islam who had moved to Afghanistan to help the Taliban battle the Northern Alliance prior to the September 11 attacks.
+Of the 86 prisoners who survived the battle, one was found to be John Walker Lindh, an American convert to Islam who had moved to Afghanistan prior to the September 11 attacks in order to help the Taliban battle the Northern Alliance.
 Shortly after the battle, an embedded journalist working for CNN, Robert Young Pelton, managed to identify the badly injured and hypothermic Lindh as an American.
-Lindh was then separated from other prisoners and his life was saved by an American special forces medic.
+Lindh was then separated from other prisoners and his life was saved by an American Special Forces medic.
 Lindh was later repatriated to the United States to face charges of treason.
 In 2002, he was found guilty of aiding and supporting the enemy and sentenced to 20 years in prison without parole.

 In early 2002, at least 50 other surviving prisoners were transferred to Camp X-Ray at the newly constructed Guantanamo Bay detention camp at the U.S. Naval Base at Guantanamo Bay, Cuba.
 They were mostly Arabs, including 21 Saudis and nine Yemenis, but there were also some nationals from other countries such as Russian national Rasul Kudayev (from Kabardino-Balkaria), who had allegedly joined the Afghanistan-based Islamic Movement of Uzbekistan (IMU), and Abdul Jabar, an Uzbek member of the IMU.
 In 2004, after three years of detention without trial (at first at Camp X-Ray, until his identity was discovered), the U.S. citizen Yaser Esam Hamdi won a landmark U.S. Supreme Court case, Hamdi v.
 Rumsfeld, which affirmed the right of U.S. citizens to habeas corpus and trial; he was released from United States custody without charges and was deported to his native Saudi Arabia.